SSIRCA Keynote Address

 Valerie’s work has been cited around the world in publications such as Time, Newsweek, Psychology Today, ScienceThe New York Times, The Wall Street Journal, The Chronicle of Higher Education, The Sydney Morning HeraldGlobe & Mail, and on BBC radio.

-She’s author of the award-winning book The Secret Thoughts of Successful Women and Men: Why Capable People Suffer from the Impostor Syndrome and How to Thrive in Spite of It with Random House, published in seven languages.
+She’s the author of the award-winning book The Secret Thoughts of Successful Women and Men: Why Capable People Suffer from the Impostor Syndrome and How to Thrive in Spite of It with Random House, published in seven languages.